lexicHQ/docs/command-line-interface.md

 rbp publish
 ```

-The recommended icon size for a bot is 80x80.
+The recommended icon size for a bot icon is 80x80.

 ## Roadmap